mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Yes, I know, but I–"

-"You are in corruption of the Senate.
+"You are in corruption of the senate.
 You do not belong here.
 Leave or you will be forced to leave."

 _The mediator was shutting me up, as expected.
 But I was too far from Melna to get her help._